codacy/codacy-codesniffer/src/main/resources/docs/description/WordPress_PHP_YodaConditions.md

-Enforces Yoda conditional statements.Provides a bootstrap for the sniffs, to reduce code duplication.
+Enforces Yoda conditional statements.
+Provides a bootstrap for the sniffs, to reduce code duplication.